 Mohamed-Yousif Ibrahim Mohamed*

-*Corresponding author: Mohamed Yousif Ibrahim Mohamed, Department of Veterinary Medicine, College of Food and Agriculture, United Arab of Emirates University, United Arab Emirates
+*Corresponding author: Mohamed- Yousif Ibrahim Mohamed, Department of Veterinary Medicine, College of Food and Agriculture, United Arab Emirates

-According to epidemiological investigations, the incidence of high interrelatedness in the C. jejuni genotype detected in mutton, beef, and pork with that of Campylobacteriosis in human, indicate that meat could serve as a vehicle for C. jejuni to human [19,20].
-In developed countries, meats are one of the main causes of C. jejuni, and, recently, there has been an important correlation between handling meat and eating raw meat or undercooked meat and the cases of Campylobacteriosis in humans .
-However, the prevalence of C. jejuni is clearly dissimilar in different types of meat.
-In Poland, there is a prevalence of C. jejuni in beef (66.7%) and pork (68.6%) .
-In Greece, a high incidence of C. jejuni was detected in retail lamb that was sampled in the areas closest to consumer purchase .
-While in the United States, there is strong molecular characterization suggestion for the transmission of C. jejuni from the ruminant meats to humans, which suggests that C. jejuni is a significant threat to public health .
-Campylobacter jejuni has the ability of proliferating in ruminant slaughterhouses and contaminating the equipment and products .
-So far, numerous reports have recognized the epidemiological proofs for the zoonotic transmission of C. jejuni strains from beef to humans [26,27], and a few reports have implicated ruminant meats as sources of C. jejuni.
-Consequently, because of the increasing number of Campylobacteriosis in humans, and the importance of meats as a source of C. jejuni, further comparable data related to the spread of C. jejuni in meats are needed.
+According to epidemiological investigations, the occurrence of high similarities in the C. jejuni genotype detected in poultry meat with that of human infection, indicate that poultry meat could serve as a vehicle for human infection [16-17].
+In developed countries, raw retail poultry meat is one of the main agents of C. jejuni, and, recently, there has been a significant correlation between eating raw poultry meat or undercooked meat and handling meat and the cases of C. jejuni infection in humans .
+According to Dorota et al. , in Poland, there is a prevalence of C. jejuni in retail chicken (46.6%); however, Campylobacter coli was the highest isolate in turkey meat (71.2%).
+Interestingly, the prevalence of C. jejuni in fresh chicken meat of Estonian origin was lower compared to that of other EU countries, but higher than that formerly reported by the EFSA .
+While in the United States, there is strong molecular characterization evidence for the transmission of C. jejuni from the poultry meat to humans, which indicates that C. jejuni is a significant threat to public health .
+Campylobacter jejuni has the capability of proliferating in slaughterhouses and contaminating the products and equipment .
+According to Noppon et al. , from a comparison of the isolation rates of C. jejuni and C. coli isolated from chicken meat in retail markets in Japan and Thailand, 60.7% out of 164 chicken meat samples in Japan showed positive for Campylobacter spp., with C. jejuni and C. coli identified at 93.8% and 6.2%, respectively; whereas in Thailand, the occurrence rate was lower at 13.3%; C. jejuni and C. coli were determined at 42% and 25%, respectively.
+In China, more than 20 areas identified a low rate of C. jejuni in raw chicken meat between 2007 and 2010, ranging from 0.29% to 2.28% .
+In Malaysia, according to a report in modern chicken meat treating plants, 61% of the chicken carcasses were found to be contaminated with Campylobacter spp., and C. jejuni was identified at 70.9% .
+Consequently, due to the increasing number of Campylobacteriosis in humans, and the significance of poultry as a source of C. jejuni infection, further comparable data related to the spread of C. jejuni in poultry meat are needed.

 © 2021 Mohamed-Yousif I M. This is an open access article distributed under the terms of the Creative Commons Attribution License , which permits unrestricted use, distribution, and build upon your work non-commercially.